-By Judith Filek- President Impact Communications, Inc.
+By Judith Filek-President Impact Communications, Inc

 Nobody is born a peak performer.
-Just ask Tiger Woods or Lance Armstrong.
+Just ask any professional athlete.
 They achieve excellence by being coached and by practicing.
 They never accept that they are "good enough."
 They strive to get better.
 To coach peak performance in a call center environment, the manager should remember some simple ABC's: have the right Attitude, demonstrate the best Behavior and make astute Comments.